Manav Dayal I.C.Sharma

 Sharma first met his guru, Faqir Chand, when Faqir was delivering a sermon in New Delhi.
 Sharma said that his meeting with Faqir was unusual because Faqir interrupted the sermon to shout Sharma's name, asking Sharma to join him on the stage.
 Sharma could not understand how this sant knew his name as they had never met or known about each other before this meeting.
 Later, Faqir told Sharma that he had been waiting for him.

 Faqir visited Sharma in the US on many occasions and nominated him to work in his place in presence or absence of Munshi Ram, a co-successor, once he retired from teaching and returned to India.
-Sharma traveled worldwide to propagate the teachings of Faqir, Radha Soami Mat and Surat Shabd Yoga until his death in December 2000.
+Sharma traveled worldwide to propagate the teachings of Faqir, Radha Soami Mat and Surat Shabd Yoga until his death on 23 February 2001.